 Linda C. Ceriello, Ph.D.

-educator, scholar of comparative religions
+educator, scholar of comparative religions and religious cultures

 Contemporary Secular Spiritualities

 Asian Religions in America

 American Metaphysical Religions

 Dissertation: Metamodern Mysticisms: Narrative Encounters with Contemporary Western Secular Spiritualities

 M.A.
 Education, 1994